sguzunov/docs/docs/glue42-concepts/04_data-sharing-between-apps/02_channels/02_javascript/channels-js.md

 Note that a Channel may contain multiple data structures, e.g. `RIC` and `clientId`.
 When executing the code above, only the `RIC` field will be updated, leaving the other fields of the context unchanged.

-The [`publish()`](../../../../reference/glue/latest/channels/index.html#API-publish) method will throw an exception if you are not on a Channel and try to publish data.
+The [`publish()`](../../../../reference/glue/latest/channels/index.html#API-publish) method will throw an exception if you aren't on a Channel and try to publish data.

 ## Channel Events